replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 Enterprise Tokens can be created and managed via the [Embedded Viewer](/docs/audit-log/exposing-events/viewer/)

-**Note**: If you're a vendor integrating Retraced as your audit log, you can also manage and distribute Enterprise Tokens using the [Publisher API](/docs/audit-log/apis/publisher-api/).
+**Note**: If you're a vendor integrating the Audit Log, you can also manage and distribute Enterprise Tokens using the [Publisher API](/docs/audit-log/apis/publisher-api/).

 ## Graphql